human-centered-ai-lab/app-digital-repository-tests/README.md

 # Digital Repositories Tests

-Collection of python script to test and evaluate tools to build TDR, Trusted Digital Repositories
+Collection of python script to test and evaluate tools to build a TDR (Trusted Digital Repository)

 ## generate a local environment and install packages